-A currently running virtual exhibit at NAAM is entitled Algorithm:Archetype and presents three-dimensional ceramic art by artist, designer and engineer Christopher Shaw.
+A virtual exhibit at NAAM which ran during our 2020 coverage is entitled Algorithm:Archetype and presents three-dimensional ceramic art by artist, designer and engineer Christopher Shaw.
 Minimalist works in clay urge us to consider how objects carry the seeds of culture.

 Iconic Black Women: Ain’t I a Woman by artist and entrepreneur Hiawatha D. celebrates over 25 impactful black women in a collection of vibrant portraits.
 Now viewable online, the gallery was featured at the Northwest African American Museum from October 2019 – March 2020.
 Through a series of interactive events and activations that took place December through February, hundreds of community members engaged with the exhibit.